Sunday night, after the long trail ride (Part II Chapter 19)

 ‘She’s kind of “ancient” so it’ll be a quiet ceremony.
 I guess.’

 Taïga just nods and buffs her pillow before lying down.
 ‘Knowing Missy it could be the party of the year!’
 She stares at the shadows dancing on the ceiling.
 ‘I’m happy for her but it will feel kind of empty at Bayou Oaks without Missy.
 And Granny seems happy for her sister but I know she’ll be so lonely.’

-She thinks of how brave Granny was when François Lambert died in a car crash many years ago*, only crying at night when she thought no one could hear her… She yawns, unsuccessfully fighting sleep, ‘I hope she’ll find someone to love one day…’
+She thinks of how brave Granny was when François Lambert died in a car crash many years ago*.
+Her grandmother never showed her distress, she only cried at night when she thought no one could hear her.

-Before long, Teddy’s enthusiasm wears off, and soon he’s panting and slacking off… Taïga stops and pulls out her earphones.
-She’s secretly happy Teddy had to stop, she’s not as fit herself as she thought!
+Before long, Teddy’s enthusiasm wears off, and soon he’s panting and slacking off.
+Taïga stops and pulls out her earphones.
+She’s secretly happy Teddy had to stop, she’s not as fit herself as she thought.

 ‘Why don’t we do some stretching first, and then run some more?’